steveseguin/powerpoint_remote/README.md

 ## Remote Web control via VDO.Ninja

 VDO.Ninja has an IFRAME API, which will let you issue commands to VDO.Ninja via a parent window.
 In this way, you can leverage both the remote peer to peer power of VDO.Ninja, but also the MIDI functionally.
-A sample web app is provided, so if you want to customize the VDO.Ninja controller or embed the VDO.Ninja controller into your app, it's fairly easy to do.
+A sample web app will be provided at some point, so if you want to customize the VDO.Ninja controller or embed the VDO.Ninja controller into your app, it's fairly easy to do.

+The IFRAME API commands needed, for developers, are `{nextSlide:true}` and  `{prevSlide:true}`.
+Pretty simple, and this will auto-transmit the commands to any remotely connected peer with `&midiin` added to their URL.
+If they have the autohotkey script running, and PowerPoint running, it should give you control of their presentation.

+This is currently only available on VDO.Ninja version 22.12 and up.
+Refer to the VDO.Ninja IFRAME documentation here https://docs.vdo.ninja/guides/iframe-api-documentation

 ## HTTP / Websocket API

 Lastly, VDO.Ninja has an HTTP / WSS API, and it lets you issue commands to the host system.
 HTTP commands work with StreamDecks, so you can have a remote client issue commands to your VDO.Ninja host system, controlling your PowerPoint, without even that client having VDO.Ninja open themselves.
 The reason we'd be using VDO.Ninja is just to make use of the MIDI code that's already there.

-We'd just need to have `https://vdo.ninja/?api=YOURAPIKEY&midiin` open to make use of this as a host- we don't need to be even viewing or sharing a video.
+We'd just need to have `https://vdo.ninja/alpha/?api=YOURAPIKEY&midiin` open to make use of this as a host- we don't need to be even viewing or sharing a video.
 The API key can be made up, so long as it matches the HTTP request.
+This requires VDO.Ninja version 22.12 or newer.

 `https://api.vdo.ninja/YOURAPIKEY/nextSlide` and `https://api.vdo.ninja/YOURAPIKEY/prevSlide` woudl be the HTTP commands.
 Refer to the API documentation for details on the WSS commands.

+You can refer to the HTTP/WSS API documentation for more information: https://github.com/steveseguin/Companion-Ninja